 Before entering any public place, you want to scope out the situation.
 If anything looks out of place, or your gut tells you something isn’t right, Listen to your instincts and leave.

-Part of being aware of your environment, means knowing how to get out when things go bad.
-Upon entering any new area, the first thing you want to do is look for every possible escape route and exit.
-This action could mean the difference between life and death, and is something that should never be overlooked.
+Part of being aware of your environment means knowing how to get out when things go bad.
+Upon entering any new area, the first thing you want to do is look for every possible escape route and exit that you can find.
+If things go bad, this one action could mean the difference between life and death, and is something that should never be overlooked.

 Always Give Yourself the Tactical Advantage